rsdy/raspberry_configuration/README.md

  * ksh, for running the scripts in the root of this repo
  * python, python-dev, virtualenv, pip
  * pycrypto will be compiled, dependencies may arise
+ * ssh-agent having your keys enabled on the Raspberry Pi

 Usage: